Sourdough methi paratha (fenugreek leaves paratha) step-by-step recipe with photos.

 8. Heat a griddle or fry pan.
 Place the paratha gently on the griddle and let it cook for 1-2 minutes

 9. Flip over and cook on the other side.
-Apply 1 tsp ghee
+Apply 1 teaspoon ghee

 10. Flip again and gently press using a spatula or wide spoon.
 Apply some ghee and flip again